If you’re having suicidal thoughts or you’re worried about a friend, the Maine Crisis Line is here to help.

 Signs that someone is struggling with their mental health can show up anywhere – through behaviors, and conversations, or social media posts.
-Trust your gut – if you feel like something is wrong, get help.
-Share your concerns with a trusted adult or reach out to support services.
-Here are a few warning signs to look for in yourself or others:
+Trust your gut – if you have concerns about yourself or someone else, get help.
+It is important for you to share your concerns with a trusted adult or reach out to support services.
+Here are some examples of warning signs to look out for:

 - Mood swings